FaizXor/redcore-ai-pc-builder/docs/Development_log.md

 **~2 weeks (8 days) × 4h ≈ 32 hours**

 #### Work:
-During this phase i worked on designing the frontend interface of the project. i tested several website builders and eventually chose Framer because its workspace and design tools felt similar to Figma and were easy to work with for prototyping.
+During this phase I worked on designing the frontend interface of the project.
+I tested several website builders and eventually chose Framer because its workspace and design tools felt similar to Figma and were easy to work with for prototyping.

 The first UI layouts were designed in PowerPoint to plan the page structure and elements.
 After that, the designs were recreated and implemented inside Framer to build the actual webpage prototype.